Detectives (1928 film)

-Detectives is a 1928 silent film comedy produced and distributed by Metro-Goldwyn-Mayer.
+Detectives is a 1928 silent film mystery comedy produced and distributed by Metro-Goldwyn-Mayer.
 It was directed by Chester Franklin with elements of the old-house melodrama genre.
 The film is another outing for Karl Dane, George K. Arthur and Marceline Day.
-Clips of the film appeared in Robert Youngson's MGM's Big Parade of Comedy in 1965.
-One scene has George K. Arthur disappearing while within the hanging covers of a large canopy bed.

 The film is preserved by MGM.
 A trailer is preserved in the Library of Congress collection.

+Clips from the film appeared in Robert Youngson's MGM's Big Parade of Comedy in 1965.
+One scene has George K. Arthur disappearing while within the hanging covers of a large canopy bed.